Automated Coral Spawn Monitoring for Reef Restoration: The Coral Spawn and Larvae Imaging Camera System (CSLICS): Results

 \subsubsection{Fertilization Success}

 CSLICS was effectively used to image the surface of the larval rearing tanks and detect corals of different embryonic development stages.
 From these detections, Eq.~\ref{eq:fert} was used to determine the fertilization success.
-Results are shown in Fig.~\ref{fig:fert}, which shows the fertilization rate over time for two tanks, each equipped with CSLICS.
+Fig.~\ref{fig:fert} shows the fertilization rate over time for two tanks, each equipped with CSLICS.

 A rolling mean for the fertilization success rate is shown in orange, where the mean is calculated with a window of 20 images (thus averaged over $\approx$3 minutes).
 This figure demonstrates CSLICS capability to predict a successful fertilization for a tank: the left plot shows the curve for a successful fertilization, as the rate of fertilized to non-fertilized eggs increases steadily over time.
 The right plot instead shows an unsuccessful larval culture, as indicated by a fertilization rate which remains significantly lower than the successful culture for the duration (Fig.~\ref{fig:fert}).
 This occurs as unfertilized eggs begin to dissolve and cause a chain reaction throughout the larval culture.